alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 # 14. Application Wedge

-## What we are testing
+## What this evaluates

 Whether an application actually demonstrates AI Foundations instead of merely sitting near it.

-## Core question
+## Core claim tested

-Does the application show what AI Foundations does?
+An application can be evaluated for whether it demonstrates at least one AI Foundations mechanism rather than merely generating revenue or using adjacent language.

 ## Pass behavior

-An application passes if it demonstrates at least one of:
+A passing application demonstrates at least one of:

 * source-line preservation
 * continuity under pressure